SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 August, 2022 at 18:38:41
+# Last Refreshed - 31 August, 2022 at 07:43:16
-The Latest Activity was a Ride -
+The Latest Activity was a EBikeRide -

-<b>Bank Holiday Monday morning sunshine</b>
+<b>Just about before the sun went down</b>

-which happened on 29 August, 2022 at 07:26:30
+which happened on 30 August, 2022 at 18:29:22

-Which is 0 years, 0 months, 1 days, 11 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 13 hours and 13 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7719174400
+You can see it here https://www.strava.com/activities/7727155178

 ## Number of Rides
 How many rides have I done each year?